 Michalski.
 J.H., Cunningham.
 T.,, & Henry.
 J. (2017).
 The Diversity Challenge for Higher Education in Canada: The Prospects and Challenges of Increased Access and Student Success.
 Humboldt Journal of Social Relations, 39, 66-89.

-Dr. Shaughnessy will be on sabbatical leave from 2021-2022.
-Thus, she is not considering applications for undergraduate honours students for the 2021-2022 academic year.
+Dr. Shaughnessy is no longer considering applications for undergraduate honours students for the 2022-2023 academic year.

-Dr. Shaughnessy will be on sabbatical leave from 2021-2022.
-Thus, she is not considering applications for UROP students for the 2021-2022 academic year.
+Dr. Shaughnessy is not considering applications for UROP students for the 2022-2023 academic year.

 The INSITE Lab currently does not have any open positions for undergraduate research assistants.